Ade2002/C-lang/README.md

 # char

-this is a short form for character a keyword for storing string variables in C and for declaring the variable data type as string or letters
+this is a short form for character, a keyword for storing string variables in C and for declaring the variable data type as string or letters

 # arrays []

 this is for storing multiples character in a variable example *char characterName[]*

 # int

+this is a short form for integer, a keyword for storing number variables in C and for declaring the variable data type as whole number only.